balazsvida/dotfiles/README.md

 	git submodule update --init --recursive

-Create symlink from files and folders in this repo to your home `~` directory.
+Copy config files to your home folder

 	./install.sh --all